 In Columbia SC, we’re kind of pros when it comes to all things bubbly + brewed.
-With three big breweries (and several on the way!) + numerous brew-pubs and taprooms scattered throughout the city, Columbia is a low-key beer town.
+With small and large breweries + numerous brew-pubs and taprooms scattered throughout the city, Columbia is a low-key beer town.
 We’ve compiled a list of the top places to sip on hops + clink your pint glasses in the air—from microbreweries to restaurants with killer brew options.
 Grab your squad and plan a weekend (yes, you’ll need an entire weekend) dedicated to experiencing the unforgettable bites + brews on the city’s beer trail.
 Ready, set, go!

-The most recent microbrewery to plant its roots in Columbia SC, Swamp Cabbage had us sold with its quaint outdoor seating, Tiki bar vibes and slew of fun events like trivia nights, Sunday brunches and even beer pairing parties.
+Swamp Cabbage had us sold with its quaint outdoor seating, Tiki bar vibes and slew of fun events like trivia nights, Sunday brunches and even beer pairing parties.
 Keep an eye out for the stunning mural of Congaree National Park on the inside of the brewery.
-Fun fact: it was painted by a USC student.
+Fun fact: it was painted by a UofSC student.

 In the heart of Columbia’s Vista district, Twisted Spur has made quite the name for itself.
 In addition to, of course, fabulous beer, the brewpub is known for delicious, next-level eats like tuna pineapple nachos and cioppino made with lobster and fennel tomato broth.
 This hotspot focuses on quality above all with its bites + brews, boasting an impressive water filtration system and superior meat and seafood.